 In 2008 baseline studies of vertical distribution of salmonids were conducted in both North and South Twin Lakes using both horizontal and vertical gill nets set at specific depths each month.
 Both vertical and horizontal distribution of salmonids and zooplankton was determined each month using hydro acoustic surveys with a BioSonics DT-X unit using 200 and 420 khz transducers (Shallenberger, 2009).
-These surveys will continue for each year of the project and will be performed by Hatchery Project staff.
+These surveys will continue for each year of the project.